 - Cellphones and smartphones – They’re generally pretty sturdy, but extreme cold can take a toll on batteries, circuit boards and screens.

 - Laptops and tablets – Same thing as #1.
 Extreme cold can sap the life expectancy from a battery.
 Take these items inside.

-- Musical Instruments – Extreme cold can wreck havoc on guitars, brass, woodwins – just about any musical instrument.
+- Musical Instruments – Extreme cold can wreak havoc on guitars, brass, woodwinds – just about any musical instrument.

 - Bottled or canned soda – These will start to freeze, expand and potentially explode in your car.
 It’s not a mess you want to clean up.